refaktor/rye-website/content/meet_rye/specifics/opwords.md

 10 * 5 + 2 * 3
 ; returns 156 (left to right)

-; in Lisp this would be written, which has it's aesthetics too (+ (* 10 5) (* 2 3))
+; in Lisp this would be written, which has its aesthetics too (+ (* 10 5) (* 2 3))

 ; and in Forth (Factor)